OceanParcels/Parcels/docs/index.rst

 Getting involved
 ===================================

-Parcels development is supported by Imperial College London, with contributions from the people listed on the `Contributors page
+Parcels development is supported by Utrecht University and Imperial College London, with contributions from the people listed on the `Contributors page
 <https://github.com/OceanParcels/parcels/graphs/contributors>`_.